fsharp/fslang-design/RFCs/FS-1087-resumable-code.md

 This is used to implement [RFC FS-1097 - tasks](https://github.com/fsharp/fslang-design/blob/master/RFCs/FS-1097-task-builder.md).

+This is also related to [RFC FS-1098 - inline if lambda attribute](https://github.com/fsharp/fslang-design/blob/master/RFCs/FS-1098-inline-if-lambda.md)

 # Motivation

 `task { ... }` and other computation expressions need low-allocation implementations.
 Some other examples are asynchronous